Planning Your Journey Towards Retirement

 Phase 4: Transition

 Traditional retirement planning often doesn’t include Phase 4: Transition, despite it being absolutely essential.
 In the Transition Phase, you’re dipping your toes into the retirement pool instead of diving in headfirst at a predetermined age.
 Your transition into retirement is the most inherently unique as it will depend on existing savings and investments, health conditions, income, and a multitude of other factors.
-A fiduciary financial advisor can be helpful during this phase, as they can help you avoid sequence of return risk and other costly mistakes as you begin phasing into retirement.
+A qualified wealth planner can be helpful during this phase, as they can help you avoid sequence of return risk and other costly mistakes as you begin phasing into retirement.

 Phase 5: Preserve & Enjoy